-- (a) Stay outside until the shaking stops; - (b) Keep well clear of buildings and other structures, power lines, trees and vehicles; - (c) Keep off roadways, footpaths and do not stand under shop awnings; - (d) If in a vehicle, stop in an open area and listen to your car radio for emergency broadcasts.
+- (a) Stay outside until the shaking stops; - (b) Keep well clear of buildings and other structures, power lines, trees and vehicles; - (c) Keep off roadways, footpaths and do not stand under shop awnings; - (d) If in a vehicle, stop in an open area and listen to your car radio for emergency broadcasts

-Once the tremor has stopped, look around for injured persons and reassure others in your area
+Once the tremor has stopped, look around for injured persons and reassure others in your art

-✓ Duties of the Emergency Control Organisation Stand by to record reports from each Floor or Area Warden; Direct Wardens, where available, to inspect all public areas and report back any structural damage, hazard or injured personnel; As a precaution against possible broken or fractured lines it may also be necessary to isolate electrical and plumbing services; and 9 Unless conditions otherwise dictate Floor or Area Wardens should be advised to direct occupants to remain where they are until the immediate danger is over.
+✓ Duties of the Emergency Control Organisation

+Direct Wardens, where available, to inspect all public areas and report back any structural damage, hazard or injured personnel;

+As a precaution against possible broken or fractured lines it may also be necessary to isolate electrical and plumbing services; and

+Unless conditions otherwise dictate Floor or Area Wardens should be advised to direct occupants to remain where they are until the immediate danger is over.
 Conditions putside could be worse than inside.

-Floor or Area Wardens and Wardens
+✓ Floor or Area Wardens and Wardens